Agreement #1-” Be impeccable with your word.”

 The Four Agreements, Don Miguel Ruiz

-In my post last week, 10 Ways To Nurture Soulful Living, I listed telling the truth at #1.
+In a previous post, 10 Ways To Nurture Soulful Living, I listed telling the truth at #1.

 In spite of the remarkable achievements of human beings, there is a universal experience of a deep, essential part of ourselves that feels unattended.
 I assert this unattended part is the soul, calling out to be nurtured, aching to tell its truth.